A day-by-day guide to this week's best online theater and dance

 Friday 7pm EDT / midnight BST (available for one week)

-Stephen Petronio continues his Bloodlines project, which explores the lineage of postmodern dance, in a virtual series of three virtual programs.
-The first looks at Yvonne Rainer’s Diagonal (1963), Trio A with Flags (1966/1970) and Chair Pillow (1969) and Steve Paxton’s Jag Vill Gärna Telefonera (1964/1982).
-A conversation with Rainer, Petronia and dance critic Deborah Jowitt is included.
+Petronio continues his Bloodlines project, which explores the lineage of postmodern dance, in a virtual series of three virtual programs.
+The second one looks at Trisha Brown’s Glacial Decoy (1979) and Merce Cunningham’s RainForest (1968).
+A post-show conversation with Wendy Perron, Davalois Fearon and Petronio is included.

 Woodie King Jr.'s New Federal Theatre, which has been platforming the work of minorities in New York City for 50 years, presents highlights from its past in Octoberfest, a month-long series of Friday-night readings.
-Up this week is Tom Cole’s Medal of Honor Rag, in which a Black veteran of the Vietnam War works through his trauma with help from a psychiatrist.
-A. Dean Irby directs a cast that includes Royce Johnson, Micah Stock and Beethovan Oden.
+The last one is Bill Harris’s two-hander Stories About the Old Days, about lonely people who make a connection at a Detroit church.
+La Tanya Richardson Jackson directs a cast that comprises Michael Potts and Pauletta Washington.
 The reading is free but donations are welcome.

 William TN Hall: Broadway to Beyoncé